Current Status: Charter Member

-Life Ministry is an interdenominational Christian organization that has been serving the Kenyan church since 1973.
-We do this through raising leaders of integrity among high school and campus students, professionals and executives, church, organizational and political leaders.
+The LIFE Ministry Kenya is an interdenominational Christian organization that has been serving the church since 1973.
+They do this through raising leaders of integrity among high school and campus students, professionals and executives, church, organizational and political leaders.

 Current Status: Charter Member